Road to Recovery: ACL Injury and Surgery, Part 1

-Alongside rest, icing, and healthy injury and surgery nutrition programs, a surgical intervention might be necessary.
-Check out our “Pathway to Recovery: ACL Injury and Surgery, Part 2” for more information on how a ACL reconstruction is generally performed and what pre-surgery preparation and nutrition you can follow to ensure a smoother recovery.
+Alongside rest, icing, and healthy injury and surgery nutrition programs, surgical intervention might be necessary.
+Check out our “Pathway to Recovery: ACL Injury and Surgery, Part 2” for more information on how an ACL reconstruction is generally performed and what pre-surgery preparation and nutrition you can follow to ensure a smoother recovery.

 We hope you enjoyed the first part of this ACL Injury overview.
 As always be safe, stay informed, and be healthy!
 If you would like to read other articles on surgery preparation and nutrition, check out our more general post: Surgery and Injury Recovery: Nutrition for a Strong Recovery.